cisco/cisco-network-puppet-module/README.md

 ##### `description`
 Description of the neighbor.
 Valid value is string.

+##### `bfd`
+Configure whether or not to enable bidirectional forwarding detection.
+Valid values are true, false and keyword 'default'.

 ##### `connected_check`
 Configure whether or not to check for directly connected peer.
 Valid values are true and false.